top of page

 Through partnerships with organizations such as Texas PTA, the Texas Cultural Trust, and statewide arts education coalitions, we provide research-based messaging, advocacy toolkits, and leadership opportunities that communities can use year-round.
 In 2025, we expanded our work to include Students for Arts Education, giving current and former fine arts students a platform to lead, serve, and advocate for the programs that shaped them.

 Our approach is grassroots, scalable, and sustainable.
-By equipping families and students (both current and former) with the knowledge and confidence to speak up locally—at schools, school boards, and in their communities—we help ensure fine arts education is not treated as a “nice to have,” but recognized as essential to college, career, and military readiness.
+By equipping our advocacy network with the knowledge and confidence to speak up locally—at schools, school boards, and in their communities—we help ensure fine arts education is not treated as a “nice to have,” but recognized as essential to college, career, and military readiness.

 Why Your Support Matters